22 Killed In Twin Blasts On Eve Of Pakistan Election

-Quetta, Pakistan: At least 22 people were killed Wednesday in two separate bomb blasts outside the offices of election candidates in southwestern Pakistan, on the eve of a national vote marred by violence and allegations of poll-rigging.
+(MENAFN- Jordan Times) QUETTA, Pakistan - At least 22 people were killed on Wednesday in two separate bomb blasts outside the offices of election candidates in south-western Pakistan.

 There have been multiple security incidents in the run-in to the vote, with at least two candidates shot dead and dozens more targeted in attacks across the country.